 Plus because it is a desiccant dehumidifier it is equally at home being used in colder outbuildings, garages and caravans.

-• COMPACT & PORTABLE - The small but mighty Meaco DD8L portable dehumidifier features both a compact size and lightweight...
+- COMPACT & PORTABLE - Awarded a Which?
+Best Buy in 2021, the small but mighty Meaco DD8L portable dehumidifier features...

 Looking For a Cheaper Dehumidifier Than The DD8L?